 We provide dozens of backpacks stocked with school supplies each year to area school children whose families cannot afford them.
 Collection begins in July and ends in mid-August.

-Our annual Christmas Joy Offering contributions join with contributions from congregations around the world to provide assistance to current and former pastors nationally and to racial/ethnic schools funded by the Presbyterian Church (USA).
-The 2018 offering will be collected on December 23.
+Our annual Christmas Joy Offering contributions join with contributions from congregations around the world to provide assistance to current and former pastors nationally and to schools for communities of color funded by the Presbyterian Church (USA).
+Our 2018 collection raised over $2,000 to support those who support us.

 Comunidad Presbiteriana la Trinidad (Presbyterian Community of the Trinidad) is a worshipping community serving the Hispanic community in Anne Arundel County.
 Led by Rev. Migde Lucas and supported by the Bay Area Disciples of Baltimore Presbytery, this group seeks to serve, organize, and support Hispanic residents of Anne Arundel.
 Currently, CPT holds worship services La […]